 It’s a Farmed fish:

-Do you really want to eat fish that can have ten times as many toxins?
-The question remains, do we actually know what these chemicals are doing in our bodies?
+Do you want to eat fish that can have ten times as many toxins?
+The question remains, do we know what these chemicals are doing in our bodies?

-Farmed tilapia lives a life of stifled movement and cramped conditions.
+Farmed tilapia live a life of stifled movement and cramped conditions.
 They’re also at risk for the same disease-causing agents found in polluted water like bacteria, heavy metals, parasites, or other microbes.

 Eating farm-raised tilapia has been linked with increased blood pressure which could lead to heart failure down the road too!